fetchai/fetchd/CONTRIBUTING.md

 Before you submit your Pull Request (PR) consider the following guidelines:

-1. All Pull Requests should be based off of and opened against the `main` branch.
+1. All Pull Requests should be based off of and opened against the `master` branch.

     <!-- markdown-link-check-disable -->
 2. Search [Existing PRs](https://github.com/fetchai/fetchd/pulls) for an open or closed PR that relates to your submission.